hschneider/neutralino-autoupdate/README.md

 "enabled": true,
 ```

-Now all incoming update requests are processed.
+Now all clients can process the manifest.

 ## Neutralino App Setup